palawatsupharerk/sklearn_tutorial/README.md

 *Palawat Supharerk*

-- Fork and Clone to GitHub Desktop on Dec 15, 2016
+- Forked and Cloned to GitHub Desktop on Dec 15, 2016
-- Run All Cells with Python 3.5.2 on Dec 14, 2016
+- Run All Cells with Python 3.5.2 on Dec 15, 2016